shvets/linux_provision/README.md

 After multiple experiments with provisions both from Vagrant and Docker it was discovered that it is not convenient to use.
 It does not let you to easy install or uninstall separate packages.
 It's better to do it as **set of independent scripts**, separated completely from Docker and Vagrant.

-**linux_provision** gem is set of such shell scripts - they install various components like postgres server, rvm, ruby etc. with the help of thor or rake script.
+**linux_provision** gem is the set of such shell scripts - they install various components like postgres server, rvm, ruby etc. with the help of thor or rake script.
 You can see other gems that are providing similar solutions: for [Oracle Instant Client][oracle_client_provision] and for [OSX][osx_provision].

-In order to install gem add this line to your application's Gemfile:
+In order to use gem add this line to your application's Gemfile:

 ```bash
 gem 'linux_provision'